IMHO this is the best beach in the world.

 Lots of the best off-the-beaten-track places in Australia are very remote.
 Very.
 A well-stocked 4WD is necesary to access them.

 Don't underestimate how BIG Australia is, and how remote some of the places are.

-The NSW North Coast, Newcastle and the Central Coast, the Sunshine Coast (as opposed to the Gold Coast), the Hunter region of NSW, the New England region of NSW, Broken Hill and the Outback, White Cliffs in NSW for opals and roughing it, the Mornington Peninsula and virtually any part of WA outside of Perth. over 6 years ago
+The NSW North Coast, Newcastle and the Central Coast, the Sunshine Coast (as opposed to the Gold Coast), the Hunter region of NSW, the New England region of NSW, Broken Hill and the Outback, White Cliffs in NSW for opals and roughing it, the Mornington Peninsula and virtually any part of WA outside of Perth. almost 7 years ago

 Wow, it's a huge expanse...
 Port Stephens is only 50 minutes off the highway in nsw and is too awesome to b missed.
 Wilsons prom is great, and the koalas on Raymond island via a free ferry in Paynesville Victoria, are worthy of a snap or 6!
-This question could be th start f an epic book! over 6 years ago
+This question could be th start f an epic book! almost 7 years ago

 The cape, hands down.
 Remote, spectacular, awasome friendly people.
-Just stay out and back from all water ways, the crocs and sharks are huge up here :) over 6 years agoAnswered by Gt via WorldNomads.com
+Just stay out and back from all water ways, the crocs and sharks are huge up here :) almost 7 years agoAnswered by Gt via WorldNomads.com